The Footage Is Clear. They Came Back Anyway.

 What is the detection-to-response time for ValleyGuard?

-When an AI camera flags activity at a ValleyGuard-monitored construction site, the alert goes immediately to a US-based Intervention Specialist who assesses the live feed in real time.
-If the activity is confirmed unauthorized, a live audio warning issues within seconds.
-There is no travel time and no delay waiting for a contractor to check a phone notification.
-This response architecture is what separates active monitoring from passive recording.
+When an AI camera flags activity at a ValleyGuard-monitored construction site, the alert is sent immediately to a US-based Intervention Specialist, who assesses the live feed in real time.
+If the activity is confirmed unauthorized, a live audio warning is issued within seconds.

 Can ValleyGuard help recover stolen equipment?